HuskyDG/magic_overlayfs/README.md

 ## Donate

-- I am having financial difficulties.
-If you like my work, you can donate at http://paypal.me/huskydg
+- If you like my work, you can donate at http://paypal.me/huskydg

 ## Source code